 AOC Funding - Summer Sports

-The AOC has the exclusive responsibility for the representation of Australia at the Olympic Games.
-To help achieve Australian Team objectives the AOC provides funding to National Federations, athletes and coaches.
-AOC Funding is derived from income distributions for the Australian Olympic Foundation, grants from the IOC, the licensing and sponsorship activities of the AOC and fundraising by the AOC, State Olympic Councils and their Corporate Appeal Committees.
+The AOC has exclusive responsibility for the representation of Australia at the Olympic Games, Youth Olympic Games and at regional, continental and world multi‐sports competitions patronised by the IOC.
+AOC Funding is derived from income distributions from the Australian Olympic Foundation, grants from the International Olympic Committee (IOC), known as Olympic Solidarity, grants from the Organising Committees for the Olympic Games (OCOGs), sponsorship, licensing and fundraising for Olympic Teams by the AOC, State/Territory Olympic Councils and the Olympic Team Appeal Committees.

 The AOC's objectives for the 2016 Olympic Games in Rio de Janeiro are to:

-• ii) place within the top five nations on the Gold and total medal standings (whatever the medals required); and
+• place within the top five nations on the Gold and total medal standings (whatever the number of medals required); and

-AOC Funding for Summer Team Preparations is provided in four parts:- Australian Youth Olympic Festivals, Youth Olympic Games, Funding to National Federations and adidas Medal Incentive Funding to athletes.
+AOC Funding for Summer Team Preparations is provided in four parts:- Australian Youth Olympic Festivals, Youth Olympic Games, Australian Olympic Team Preparation Funding and adidas Medal Incentive Funding to athletes.